WILSONS FRUIT & VEGETABLES STORY

 2014 sees the next phase of the development with the opening of a second store at Ballarat newest suburb, Lucas.
 This store will offer a similar range of products to the Mair St store.

 To complement the store, the Orchard Café has been established.
-The focus will be on providing fresh tasty lunches and great coffee.

 THE WILSONS FAMILY